 Talison strives to attain a high level of environmental performance through the implementation and maintenance of an integrated management system which is certified to International Standards ISO 9001:2015 Quality Management System requirements by BVQI.
 Part of the integrated management system is the site environmental management system (EMS) which is also certified, to ISO 14001:2015 Environmental Management System requirements.
 Talison undertakes regular review of the EMS and implements any improvements identified to reduce the impact of the mining operation within the defined Mine Development Envelope, and on the surrounding environment and neighbouring communities.

-6.2 Provide details of any past or present proceedings under a Commonwealth, State or Territory law for the protection of the environment or the conservation and sustainable use of natural resources against either (a) the person proposing to take the action or, (b) if a permit has been applied for in relation to the action - the person making the application.
+6.2 Provide details of any proceedings under a Commonwealth, State or Territory law for the protection of the environment or the conservation and sustainable use of natural resources.

 N/A